Antoinehoff/gyacomo/README.md

 	2.1 First compilable parallel version (1D parallel along kr)

 		2.1.1 Benchmarks, profiling and portability of the code, max speed up is arround 10 for 12 proc. when using large enough resolution or polynomials degree.
-Should be increased with other dimension distribution.
+Should be inum_procs_kreased with other dimension distribution.

 	2.2 Allow restart with different P,J values